Single-page apps #

 Prices

-Implement a small script somewhere on the page which fetches the customer-group ID of the current customer to a JS variable.
+Add a dynamic global variable to clerk.js which fetches the customer-group ID of the current customer value of the variable.

-The Customer Group ID should be equivalent to the list indice that its matching price is contained within.
-For example, if the price is located in customer_group_prices[2], then the ID should also be 2.
+The Customer Group ID value be equivalent to the key value of its corresponding price in the Data Feed.
+For example, a user that should see the price for group 2, then the ID should be GROUP2.
 For example:

 Customer Group ID